It is fascinating how the modern day Christian God is referred to in Ateso as Edeke.

 J. C. D. Lawrance in his book “The Iteso”

-So, I wonder, papa, when Iteso Christians worship the Christian God as Edeke, do they have a different connation for the Christian God that they now call Edeke, different from the original Edeke?
+So, I wonder when Iteso Christians worship the Christian God as Edeke, do they have a different connotation for the Christian God that they now call Edeke, different from the original Edeke?

 “Food and beer are often placed near the graves of dead relatives.
 The offerings and celebrations at the memorial ceremonies (asuban) are designed to keep on good terms with the spirit of the deceased, which in some manner might cause harm… The spirit of important men may last for many months or years and must be propitiated at several memorial ceremonies.”